Matt McCay | Head Coach

 Office Phone: (828) 884-9158

-McCay was an instrumental part of Carolina's run to the 2008 and 2009 College World Series and he has worked with a pair of catchers that were selected in the first seven rounds of the Major League Baseball Draft - Tim Federowicz and Mark Fleury - over the past two seasons.
+As an assistant at North Carolina, McCay was an instrumental part of the Tar Heels run to the 2008 and 2009 College World Series and worked with three catchers selected in the first seven rounds of the MLB Draft - Tim Federowicz, Mark Fleury, and Jacob Stallings.

 In the summer of 2008, McCay skippered the Thomasville Hi-Toms to the Coastal Plain League Petitt Cup Tournament title.